symfony/symfony-docs/best_practices/configuration.rst

 The main advantage of defining constants is that you can use their values everywhere in your application.
-When using parameters, they are only available from places wih access to the Symfony container.
+When using parameters, they are only available from places with access to the Symfony container.

 Constants can be used for example in your Twig templates thanks to the ``constant()`` function: